Polyurethane Over Latex Paint (How To Do it & Benefits)

 • Paint Bucket (Optional)

-1. Clean & Sand The Latex Paint
+1. Clean and Sand the Latex Paint

 Clean & Sand The Latex Paint